Spectral correspondences for affine Hecke algebras: A partial ordering of normalized affine Hecke algebras

-The following notions will play an important role in the study of STMs of unipotent affine Hecke algebras \cite{{Opd4}}. \begin{defn} We say that $(\mc{H}_1,d_1)$ and $(\mc{H}_2,d_2)$ are \emph{spectrally isogenous} if there exist essentially strict STMs $\phi:(\mc{H}_1,d_1)\leadsto(\mc{H}_2,d_2)$ and $\psi:(\mc{H}_2,d_2)\leadsto(\mc{H}_1,d_1)$. \end{defn} Clearly this is an equivalence relation.
+In this final section we define a partial ordering on the set of certain equivalence classes (called spectral isogeny classes) of normalized affine Hecke algebras.
+These notions will play an important role in the study of STMs of unipotent affine Hecke algebras \cite{{Opd4}}. \begin{defn} We say that $(\mc{H}_1,d_1)$ and $(\mc{H}_2,d_2)$ are \emph{spectrally isogenous} if there exist essentially strict STMs $\phi:(\mc{H}_1,d_1)\leadsto(\mc{H}_2,d_2)$ and $\psi:(\mc{H}_2,d_2)\leadsto(\mc{H}_1,d_1)$. \end{defn} Clearly this is an equivalence relation.
 Let us denote by $[(\mc{H},d)]$ the spectral isogeny class of a normalized affine Hecke algebra.
 There exists a canonical partial ordering on the set of spectral isogeny classes: \begin{defn} We say that $[(\mc{H}_2,\tau_2)]$ is \emph{lower} than $[(\mc{H}_1,\tau_1)]$, notation $[(\mc{H}_2,,\tau_2)] \gtrsim[(\mc{H}_1,\tau_1)]$ (or equivalently, $[(\mc{H}_1,,\tau_1)]$ is \emph{higher} than $[(\mc{H}_2,\tau_2)]$, denoted by $[(\mc{H}_1,\tau_1)]\lesssim[(\mc{H}_2,\tau_2)]$) if there exists a spectral transfer morphism $\phi:(\mc{H}_1,\tau_1)\leadsto (\mc{H}_2,\tau_2)$.
 This defines a partial ordering on the set of spectral isogeny classes of normalized affine Hecke algebras. \end{defn} In most cases, the underlying affine Hecke algebras of the normalized affine Hecke algebras in a spectral isogeny class are isomorphic as affine Hecke algebras.
-Exceptions to this are of a trivial nature, caused by the fact that we do not assume that normalized affine Hecke algebras the under consideration are semisimple and semi standard.
+Exceptions to this are of a trivial nature, caused by the fact that we do not assume that normalized affine Hecke algebras under consideration are semisimple and semi standard.
 The spectral isogeny classes of Lusztig's unipotent affine Hecke algebras as they arise in the theory of unramified almost simple algebraic groups defined over a local field are always simply equal to their isomorphism classes (see Proposition \ref{prop:rigid1} below).
 We will just write $\mc{H}_1\lesssim\mc{H}_2$ instead of $[(\mc{H}_1,,\tau_1)]\lesssim[(\mc{H}_2,\tau_2)]$. \begin{prop} Let $(\mc{H}_1,d_1)$ and $(\mc{H}_2,d_2)$ be \emph{spectrally isogenous} normalized affine Hecke algebras with essentially strict STMs $\phi_1:(\mc{H}_1,d_1)\leadsto(\mc{H}_2,d_2)$ and $\phi_2:(\mc{H}_2,d_2)\leadsto(\mc{H}_1,d_1)$.
 Then $\phi_1$ and $\phi_2$ are spectral covering maps, and if $\mc{H}_1$ or $\mc{H}_2$ is semisimple and semi-standard then $\phi_i$ ($i=1,2$) both are essentially strict spectral isomorphisms.
 Hence the spectral isogeny classes of semisimple, semi-standard normalized affine Hecke algebras are simply their isomorphisms classes in $\mf{C}_{es}$.
 The same holds true for $\mc{H}(\mc{R}^B_{ad},m^B)$, $\mc{H}(\textup{C}_n^{(1)},m^0)$, and $\mc{H}(\mc{R}^{C}_{sc},m^C)$. \end{prop} \begin{proof} This is an easy consequence of the fact that for semisimple, semi-standard affine Hecke algebras, spectral transfer endomorphisms are in fact automorphisms, according to Proposition \ref{prop:aut}.
 For the listed non-semi-standard cases the spectral endomorphisms are also automorphisms, as follow easily from (\ref{eq:cd}). \end{proof} {\bf Nota bene}: The notion of spectral isogeny of normalized affine Hecke algebras is obviously very different from the notion of isogeny of the underlying root data, as we saw in Proposition \ref{prop:rigid1}.
 The main reason for introducing this notion is the importance for unipotent affine Hecke algebras (in \cite{Opd4}) of the partial ordering on the spectral isogeny classes.
 Also observe from (\ref{eq:cd}) that this partial ordering is not related to embeddings of algebras.